nvim-telescope/telescope-packer.nvim/README.md

 `:Telescope packer`

-For the command to work add this line to your config
+For the command to work this line should be added
 ```lua
 require("telescope").load_extension "packer"
 ```